veronicaerick/wanderful/README.md

 The user's agenda is a single page view of all of the saved attractions and events.
 The twilio API gives users the option to send themselves text reminders about upcoming saved events, or invite friends.
 ![screenshot](static/images/ss6.png)

-A dynamic Javescript calender renders the user's saved events in real time.
+A dynamic Javascript calender renders the user's saved events in real time.
 ![screenshot](static/images/ss7.png)

+Version 2:
+- Mobile Friendly
+- Facebook login/integration with Facebook events
+- Add API's & web scrape for more data on travel information to provide the user with a more cohesive travel planning application (Tripadvisor, etc)
+- Chrome extension, drag and drop links from external pages to be saved in the user's agenda
+- Seperate "trips" in agenda for more organization for the user
+- Functionality that allows the user to make notes about what they liked/disliked
+- Social sharing (facebook, twitter, etc)
+-
 Contact Information:
     [Linkedin](https://www.linkedin.com/in/veronica-erick-955b7373)
     ---